 - Written acknowledgement from the dean for each faculty member in support of the proposal and indicating their support for the faculty to co-teach the fall and spring courses.

-- Commit to fulfill all program expectations, including travel with the team for two trips ( maximum of four weeks of travel).
+- Commit to fulfill all program expectations, including travel with the team for two trips (maximum of six weeks of travel).